-The program is jointly conducted by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry (MPIbpc), the Max Planck Institute for Experimental Medicine (MPIem), the Max Planck Institute for Dynamics and Self-Organization (MPIds), the German Primate Center (DPZ), and the European Neuroscience Institute (ENI).
+The program member of the recently founded Göttingen Graduate School for Neurosciences and Molecular Biosciences (GGNB), which is funded by the Excellence Initiative of the German Federal and State Governments.
+It is offered by the University of Göttingen, the Max Planck Institute for Biophysical Chemistry (MPIbpc), the Max Planck Institute for Experimental Medicine (MPIem), the Max Planck Institute for Dynamics and Self-Organization (MPIds), the German Primate Center (DPZ), and the European Neuroscience Institute (ENI).
 Further to their active participation in the Neuroscience Program, the above-mentioned partners closely cooperate in the DFG Research Center for Molecular Physiology of the Brain (CMPB), the Göttingen Center for Molecular Biosciences (GZMB), the Center for Systems Neuroscience (ZNV), in several collaborative research centers (Sonderforschungsbereiche, SFB) and in interdisciplinary doctoral programs (Graduiertenkollegs, GK).

 The International MSc/PhD/MD-PhD Neuroscience Program qualifies students for professional work in the neurosciences.
 The program is open to students from Germany and from abroad, who hold a Bachelor's degree (or equivalent) in the biosciences, medicine, psychology, physics, or related fields.
 All courses are held in English.
 Scholarships are available.
 The academic year starts in October and is preceded by a three week orientation program.
-Applications may be submitted until January 31 of the year of enrollment.
+Applications may be submitted until January 15 of the year of enrollment.
 To ensure a high standard of individual training, the number of participants is limited to 20 students per year.

 All students initially participate in one year of intensive course work.
 This first segment of the program comprises lectures, tutorials, seminars, methods courses, and independent, individually supervised research projects (laboratory rotations).
 The traditional German structure of academic semesters is not followed.
-The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require 3 semesters.
+The condensed schedule allows students to accumulate 90 credits (ECTS) within one year, which would normally require three semesters.

 Subsequently, two separate segments are offered: